Australian Open: Open era

+Melbourne Park expansion

 New South Wales and overseas authorities proposed becoming the new hosts of the tournament in 2008, though such a move never materialised.
 In any case, it was around this time the Melbourne Park precinct commenced upgrades which enhanced facilities for players and spectators.

-In 2015 activists opposed to the Australian policy of indefinite imprisonment for refugees who arrive by sea interrupted play during the men's final hoisting a banner reading "Australia Open For Refugees.
+The precinct also aimed to provide more options of refreshments especially coffee to entertain the growing number of local and international visitors.

 Notably a retractable roof was placed over Margaret Court Arena, making the Open the first of the four Grand Slams to have retractable roofs available on three of their main courts.
 The player and administrative facilities, as well as access points for spectators, were improved and the tournament site expanded its footprint out of Melbourne Park into nearby Birrarung Marr.
 A fourth major show court, seating 5,000 people was completed in late 2021, along with the rest of decade-long redevelopment, which included the Centrepiece ballroom, function and media building, as well as other upgraded facilities for players, administrators and spectators.

 In December 2018, tournament organisers announced the Australian Open would follow the examples set by Wimbledon and the US Open and introduce tie-breaks in the final sets of men's and women's singles matches.
 Unlike Wimbledon and the US Open, which initiated conventional tie-breaks at 12–12 games and 6–6 games respectively, the Australian Open utilises a first to 10 points breaker at 6 games all.
 In 2020, the tournament organisers decided to replace the official court manufacturer to GreenSet, though retained the iconic blue cushioned acrylic hardcourt.

 In 2021, in an effort to reduce the number of staff on-site due to the COVID-19 pandemic, all matches used electronic line judging.
 It marked the first-ever Grand Slam tournament to exclusively use electronic line judging; the 2020 US Open used it for matches outside of the two main stadium courts.

-The Australian Open is also the first major sporting event to use NFTs and the metaverse.
-The court was split into 6,776 squares that each corresponded to a tennis ball NFT.
-These tennis ball NFTs would change based on where points were scored during the tournament, as determined by the electronic line judging.
-The project also built a real-life replica of the precinct in Decentraland where people could spectate and interact with each other in real time.
-The Australian Open Artball NFTs generated over $5 million in revenue and won a Cannes Lions Award for Sports Entertainment.
+The Australian Open produced a range of NFTs in 2022.

+Starting in 2024, the Australian Open began on a Sunday, one day earlier than usual.
+Day sessions on Rod Laver Arena and Margaret Court Arena featured a minimum of two matches (down from three) in an effort to reduce the possibility of matches finishing in the early hours of the following morning.

+The 2025 Australian Open was the first Australian Open to present pickleball.
+From January 24 to the 26th the AO Pickleball Slam tournament was held on Court 3 at Melbourne Park.
+The invitational tournament awarded one hundred thousand dollars in prize money to some of Australia's top players and international participants.